TTFH/TDLL/README.md

 Verify the game on Steam.
 Or restore the original `pros.sdk.x64.dll` file if you have made a backup.

+### Dependencies:
+ImGui Docking branch is requiered for compiling the DLL.

 ## New API functions:
 ```lua
 version = GetDllVersion()